jakobtfaber/DenarioApp/README.md

 docker compose up --watch
 ```

-to build the iamge and run the container.
+to build the image and run the container.

 ## TODO